Katherine Knight: Marriage to David Kellett

 In May 1976, shortly after the birth of their first child, Melissa Ann, Kellett left Knight for another woman and moved to Queensland, apparently unable to cope with the abuse.
-The next day, Knight was seen pushing her new baby in a pram down the main street, violently throwing the pram from side to side.
+The next day, Knight was seen pushing her newborn baby in a pram down the main street, violently throwing the pram from side to side.
 She was admitted to St Elmo's Hospital in Tamworth, where she was diagnosed with postnatal depression and spent several weeks recovering.
 After being released, Knight placed two-month-old Melissa on a railway line shortly before a train was due.
 She then stole an axe, went into town and threatened to kill several people.
-An unsheltered man known in the district as "Old Ted", who was foraging near the railway line, found and rescued Melissa, by all accounts only minutes before the train passed.
+A homeless man known in the district as "Old Ted", who was foraging near the railway line, found and rescued Melissa, by all accounts only minutes before the train passed.
 Knight was arrested and again taken to St Elmo's Hospital, but apparently she recovered and signed herself out the following day.

 A few days later, Knight slashed the face of a woman with one of her knives and demanded she drive her to Queensland to find Kellett.
 The woman escaped after they stopped at a service station; however, by the time police arrived, Knight had taken a young boy hostage and was threatening him with the knife.
-She was disarmed when police attacked her with brooms and was admitted to the Morisset Psychiatric Hospital.
+She was disarmed when police attacked her with brooms and was admitted to Morisset psychiatric hospital.
 Knight told the nurses she had intended to kill the mechanic at the service station because he had repaired Kellett's car, which had allowed him to leave, and then kill both her husband and his mother when she arrived in Queensland.
 When police informed Kellett of the incident, he left his girlfriend and moved to Aberdeen with his mother to support Knight.

 Knight was released on 9 August 1976 into the care of her mother-in-law and, along with Kellett, moved to Ipswich, a city west of Brisbane, where she obtained a job at the Dinmore meatworks.
 On 6 March 1980, they had another daughter, Natasha Maree.
 In 1984, Knight left Kellett and moved, first to her parents' house in Aberdeen, then to a rented house in nearby Muswellbrook.
 Although she returned to work at the abattoir, she injured her back the following year and went on a disability pension.
-Since she no longer needed to rent accommodation close to her work, the government gave her a Housing Commission residence in Aberdeen.
+Since she no longer needed to rent accommodation close to her work, the government provided her with a Housing Commission residence in Aberdeen.